Can I Claim for a Cycling Injury Caused by Poor Road Conditions?

 Your solicitor will identify who was responsible for the road defect that led to your accident.

-However, Highways England and local authorities are allowed a ‘reasonable time frame’ in which to identify and repair road defects, and they may try to defend a claim by showing that they inspected the location recently or that there were no defects at the time.
+However, Highways England and local authorities are allowed a ‘reasonable time frame’ in which to identify and repair road defects, and they may try to defend a claim by showing that they inspected the location recently and that there were no defects at the time.

 Not all road defects are the responsibility of the local authority, and some may be created by other entities such as utility companies.